GSA/digitalgov.gov/content/posts/2019/03/2019-03-08-go-beyond-coaching-mentorship-get-started-as-a-sponsor.md

 Conversely, “coaching's primary emphasis is on maximizing people's potential by working on their perceptions, self-confidence and creative drive.”
 A coach does not need to have expertise in their coachee’s career field, since they don’t typically give advice.
 Instead, coaches guide others to create their own solutions.

 Sponsorship goes beyond mentoring and coaching.
-Sponsors use their power, influence, and networks to help protégés, and they invest long term:
+Sponsors use their power, influence, and networks to help prot&eacute;g&eacute;s, and they invest long term:

 - “They advocate and find opportunities for promotion and career development.
 - They open up their network and accelerate the learning curve for team members who might otherwise fall through the cracks.